 At the highest levels of play, games can be won or lost even before the creeps spawn.
-Having a good hero composition can spell the difference between a struggle to breach high ground and a team with heroes that complement each other and form a well-oiled machine.
+Having a good hero composition can spell the difference between a struggle to breach high ground or a team with heroes that complement each other and form a well-oiled machine.

 - Winter Wyvern

-- Earth Spirit
+- Ember Spirit

-- Shadow Demon
+- Shadow Shaman

 - Lone Druid

 - Dark Willow

 B-tier heroes are seen less commonly than their S or A-tier peers.
 The heroes in the third tier are still relatively strong, but they may have a few shortcomings that prevent them from breaking into the tiers above.
 Most B-tier heroes tend to be situational picks, requiring the right team setup or opponent to truly thrive.